Cirrent/ccm_documentation_stage/docs/getting-started-with-the-ccm-development-kit.rst

 .. note:: The following instructions are only for a Windows PC.

 The IFW956810 CCM evaluation kit should be recognized by your PC as soon as you connect it.
-If the device is not recognized, you will need to install the FTDI USB to UART Bridge Virtual Communication Port drivers from this `link <https://ftdichip.com/drivers/vcp-drivers/>`_.
-For more information, see the Troubleshooting section.

-If the device is not recognized, you need to install the FTDI USB to UART Bridge Virtual Communication Port drivers from this `link <https://ftdichip.com/drivers/vcp-drivers/>`_.
-For more information, see the Troubleshooting section.
+If the device is not recognized, see the troubleshooting section.

 Determine the COM port number
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^